Temporary Email for Crypto Exchanges

 - Never deposit funds or complete KYC verification using a temporary email.
 Switch to a permanent, secure email address before adding any financial information to the exchange.

-- If you are researching multiple exchanges, use a different temporary email for each one so that a breach on one platform cannot be cross-referenced with others.
+- If you're researching multiple exchanges, use a different temporary email for each one so that a breach on one platform can't be cross-referenced with others.